Abbott, Alere agree to mediate merger dispute

 In a lawsuit filed in Delaware's Court of Chancery in August, Alere accused Abbott of dragging its feet on key antitrust submissions in an effort to sabotage its planned acquisition of Alere.

-After announcing the Alere deal, Abbott agreed in April to a $25 billion acquisition of rival St. Jude Medical, which Alere has said is the reason Abbott no longer wants to buy Alere.
+After announcing the Alere deal, Abbott agreed in April to a $25 billion acquisition of rival St. Jude Medical STJ.N, which Alere has said is the reason Abbott no longer wants to buy Alere.

 Alere has been the target of several federal probes that delayed its ability to complete important regulatory filings on time.